peraza97/CS203/BranchPrediction/README.md

 ## Installation

-To compile the project, run the following command in top level directory
+To compile the project, run the following command in the top level directory
 ```sh
 make
 ```